AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/webhookapis.md

 ### Register your Acrobat Sign webhook

 Before registering a webhook, Acrobat Sign verifies that the webhook URL that is provided in the registration request really intends to receive notifications; see verifyintent.
-For this purpose, when a new webhook registration request is received by Acrobat Sign, it first makes an HTTPS GET verification request to the webhook URL with a custom HTTP header, <span style="color: red;">X-AdobeSign-ClientId</span>.
+For this purpose, when a new webhook registration request is received by Acrobat Sign, it first makes an HTTPS GET verification request to the webhook URL with a custom HTTP header, `X-AdobeSign-ClientId`.
 The value in this header is set to the client ID of the application that is requesting to create and register the webhook.
 The webhook URL must respond to this verification request with a **2XX response code**, and it must send back the same client ID value in one of the following two ways: Also note the same behaviour for clientID is expected when the Webhook URL receives POST notifications.

 **Case 1: Pass the client ID as X-AdobeSign-ClientId in the response header**